a01sa01to/atcoder-archive_template/README.md

 - [ ] Change the API Query to your AtCoder ID (`_src/fetch.py`: Line 10, 19)
 - [ ] Enable GitHub Actions in your repository settings

+## Disclaimer

+This repository is not affiliated with AtCoder.
+I am not responsible for any damage caused by this repository.

 </details>

 <details>